66ovo99/DWT/README.md

 It is recommended to use it in a stable network environment

 Install dependencies and run：
-npm install
+npm install,
-npm install -g expo-cli（If not installed yet） npx expo start
+npm install -g expo-cli（If not installed yet）, npx expo start,